What is HIPAA?

-- Acronis Backup Cloud as part of Acronis Cyber Cloud
+- Acronis Cyber Backup Cloud as part of Acronis Cyber Cloud

-- Acronis Files Cloud as part of Acronis Cyber Cloud
+- Acronis Cyber Files Cloud as part of Acronis Cyber Cloud

-- Acronis Backup Advanced 12.5 with Acronis Cloud Storage subscription
+- Acronis Cyber Backup 12.5 Advanced with Acronis Cloud Storage subscription

 - Acronis Disaster Recovery 1.0

 Individual Acronis product’s functions and HIPAA compliance status can vary depending on the product and data center.
-Please clarify the compliance of particular product/DC from your Account manager or contact support Acronis Customer Central.
+Please clarify the compliance of particular product/DC with your Account manager or contact firstname.lastname@example.org.

 When should be a Business Associate Agreement (BAA) signed?

 A Business Associate Agreement (BAA) must be in place between both the Covered Entity and the Business Associate and Business Associate and a Subcontractor to protect the confidentiality of all PHI.